rossja/ncc-scoutsuite/README.md

 ## Running ScoutSuite

-Once the CLI for the environment you are testing has been configured and the appropriate credentials set up (see below for more info on how to do this), we can run ScoutSuite in the container.
+Once the CLI for the environment you are testing has been configured and the appropriate credentials set up (see the wiki for more info on how to do this), you can run ScoutSuite in the container.
 As of version 0.1.0, when you run the container you're automatically set up in the scoutsuite environment.

-You should see that the command prompt reflects this virtual environment, by pre-pending the name of the virtual environment (scoutsuite) to the prompt:
+You should see that the command prompt reflects this virtual environment, with the name of the virtual environment (scoutsuite) preceding the root prompt: `(scoutsuite) root@1350ede02c47:~#`

+If you need to manually restart the virtual environment, you can do this using the activate script in `/root/scoutsuite/bin/activate`:

 ~~~bash
 root@1350ede02c47:~# source scoutsuite/bin/activate
 (scoutsuite) root@1350ede02c47:~#
 ~~~

-You can verify that the installation worked using the command `scout --help`, which should provide help for the tool.
+You can verify that the installation is working by using the command `scout --help`, which should provide help for the tool.

 ~~~bash
 (scoutsuite) root@1350ede02c47:~# scout --help